bukjoh/PyFraME/README.md

 To cite PyFraME please use a format similar to the following

-"J. M. H. Olsen, *PyFraME: Python tools for Fragment-based Multiscale Embedding (version 0.2.0)*, **2018**, https://doi.org/10.5281/zenodo.1443314"
+"J. M. H. Olsen, *PyFraME: Python framework for Fragment-based Multiscale Embedding (version 0.2.0)*, **2018**, https://doi.org/10.5281/zenodo.1443314"